Start by making the salad.

 On a large cutting board or a clean surface, place a large piece of cling film down, add your chicken breast, then cover it with another large piece of cling film (you can also use a zip-lock bag).

 Let’s head over to the stove.
-Heat up a large skillet with 3 tbsp of oil.
-Once hot, carefully add the chicken breasts and cook them on medium-high heat for 3-4 minutes on each side.
+Heat up a large skillet with 3 tablespoons of oil.
+Olive, canola, or avocado oils are great.

 It’s very traditional to serve a slice or two of lemon with your Schnitzel, the juice of the lemon compliments the meat so well!